GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-05-07 16:57:45 IST
+This content is dynamically generated in Indian Time (IST): 2025-05-07 17:09:25 IST

 Current Weather in Coimbatore:
-Temperature: 30.88 °C
+Temperature: 27.88 °C
-Condition: light intensity drizzle
+Condition: haze